top of page

 I have solo traveled to more than 30 countries and have lived in 4 different ones in the past 10 years of my life.
 Quite often I also found myself transitioning from one career path to another until I finally found my soul's purpose in psychedelic work.
 These years were an ongoing journey of self-discovery and reinviting myself.
 And also the roots of a deeper inner work that informed me to offer the services I do today.

 My grandparents raised me after I lost both of my parents at a young age.
-My father died when I was nine years old of pneumonia caused by HIV, and my mother, who was always a non-consistent presence, died as a consequence of her relationship with drug addiction.
+My father died when I was nine years old of pneumonia caused by HIV, and my mother, who was always a non-consistent presence, died as a consequence of her relationship with drug addiction ten years after that.
 I guess through these life experiences, I understood at a young age how stigmatization and ignorance can negatively impact people's lives.

 By the time I was 30 years old, after experiencing the loss of almost all my family members, I had to face my own anxieties of feeling abandoned and alone.
 Despite going through grief processes more frequently than anyone I know, I discovered that they are never straightforward and have no single formula for how to be navigated.

 One fact is that overcoming this kind of pain taught me a lot about who I am.
 Today, I see many parallels between this journey and psychedelic ones, and I can see how much my emotionally challenging experiences have shaped my work and views of the world and our place in it.

 There was a lot of love in my home but that love was conditional, often associated with control and a series of emotional and physical abuse.
 These circumstances really had an impact on how I viewed myself as a woman, my self-worth, and how I showed myself to the world.
 That put me in a cycle of seeking unhealthy romantic relationships that would recreate my childhood home environment.